tfatykhov/WinkRedNode/BlueMix/README.md

 <b>Creating your inital cloud instance for Node-Red and IBM BlueMix cloud</b>

-First you need to signup for a free account at http://bluemix.net/ Once you have that installed log in to your account and navigate to dashboard Click on Create an App, select WEB and then click on "Browse Boilerplates" On the next page look for Node-Red starter pack and select it.
+* First you need to signup for a free account at http://bluemix.net/
+* Once you have that done  log in to your account and navigate to dashboard
+* Click on Create an App, select WEB and then click on "Browse Boilerplates"
+* On the next page look for Node-Red starter pack and select it.
-On the Node-Red configuration page just put your app name (MyWinkNodeRed for example) and click - Create You will be send back to dashboard page.
+* On the Node-Red configuration page just put your app name (MyWinkNodeRed for example) and click - Create
+* You will be redirected back to your dashboard page.
 Just wait until your initial application is getting ready.
-Once it will be ready your can access it by navigating to http://MyWinkNodeRed.mybluemix.net in the browser.
+* Once it will be ready your can access it by navigating to http://MyWinkNodeRed.mybluemix.net in the browser.

 Now we need to add freeboard node to your default instance.

 <b>Configure your bluemix node-red instance with basic authentication and add freeboard and pushbullet nodes (example for MS Windows workstation)</b>